InfiniteFor/neo-ticker/README.md

 ```
 nhold = 300
 ```
 Start the script with the following command.
+Be sure to have the images in the same folder!
 ```
 python neo-ticker.py
 ```